WintersLt/fss16ppp/code/8/README.md

 + Sort candidates by _I<sub>p</sub>_
   + Discard the smaller ones.

-The intution of this approach is to choose fewer individuals from more crowded spaces to get a better representation of solutions in from different parts of the search space and develop a richer and diverse solution set.
+The intution of this approach is to choose fewer individuals from more crowded spaces to get a better representation of solutions from different parts of the search space and develop a richer and diverse solution set.

 ### Models

 We have used a a great variety of models from the DTLZ family.
-DTLZ family of problems have been specifically written for the pupose of testing multi-objective optimizers.
-The shape of pareto frontiers for these problems is known before hand and this fact helps researchers verify if their optimizer is working fine.
+DTLZ family of problems have been specifically written for the purpose of testing multi-objective optimizers.
+The shape of pareto frontiers for these problems is known beforehand and this fact helps researchers verify if their optimizer is working fine.

 Specifically, we have used DTLZ1,3,5 and 7 with 10, 20 and 40 decisions and 2, 4, 6 and 8 objectives.
 This gives us a total of 4x3x4 = 48 different problems to work with.